AgarwalPragy/IITB2016PreFundae/readme.md

 1. Can TA students participate in GSoC without violating the rules?
     Don't we have summer vacations?
 What if someone wants to do an internship during that time?
     ![internship_not_allowed](files/internships.png)
-1. How are the project topic alloted for Mtech TA?
+1. How are the project topic alloted for M.Tech.
+TA?
     - Do we get to choose our own, or the professors give us the specific topic or some list to choose from?
     - Do we get to choose the area(a particular field) to do project in?
-1. While selecting courses for the sem, what all should one focus on?
+1. While selecting courses for the semester, what all should one focus on?

 # Courses #